07855 798 789

 This is the state which ideally we all want to experience as a normal way of being.

 Things may not always be perfect but we can deal with challenges well and be resilient.
-If we sense danger (activating the fight or flight mode) we can take action to get back to feeling safe again.

 Health benefits include having a healthy heart, regulated blood pressure, an effective immune system, good digestion, good sleeping patterns and a sense of wellbeing.